 Adoption is a gift.

-Here are 5 common (but dangerous) myths about adoption—
+Here are 5 common (but dangerous) lies adoptive parents or potential adoptive parents believe about adoption—

 Adopted is not synonymous with damaged.